JetBrains/intellij-sdk-docs/basic_topics/virtual_file_system.md

 A refresh operation synchronizes the state of a part of the VFS with the actual disk contents.
 Refresh operations are explicitly invoked from the IntelliJ IDEA or plugin code - i.e. when a file is changed on disk while IntelliJ IDEA is running, the change will not be immediately picked up by the VFS; the VFS will be updated during the next refresh operation which includes the file in its scope.

-IntelliJ IDEA refreshes the entire project contents asynchronously on startup.
+IntelliJ Platform refreshes the entire project contents asynchronously on startup.
 Also, by default, it performs a refresh operation when the user switches to it from another app, but users can turn this off via Settings \| Synchronize files on frame activation.

-On Windows, Mac and Linux IntelliJ IDEA starts a native file watcher process that receives file change notifications from the file system and reports them to IntelliJ IDEA.
+On Windows, Mac and Linux IntelliJ Platform starts a native file watcher process that receives file change notifications from the file system and reports them to IntelliJ Platform.
 If a file watcher is available, a refresh operation looks only at the files that have been reported as changed by the file watcher.
 If no file watcher is present (pr it is disabled), a refresh operation walks through all directories and files in the refresh scope.

 Refresh operations are based on file timestamps.
-If the contents of a file was changed but its timestamp remained the same, IntelliJ IDEA will not pick up the updated contents.
+If the contents of a file was changed but its timestamp remained the same, IntelliJ Platform will not pick up the updated contents.

 There is currently no facility for removing files from the snapshot.
 If a file was loaded there once, it remains there forever (unless it was deleted from the disk and a refresh operation was called on one of its parent directories).